reddit/node-widgets/README.md

               if provided, the Scroller will save the last scroll position

   buffer:     <Number> optional.
-              adjusts the distance above and below the Scroller's viewport where components will still be rendered.
+              adjusts the distance above and below the Scroller viewport where components will still be rendered.

   loadMargin: <Number> optional.